 - Failure to provide a save environment from other residents. .

 What are the Risk Factors for Nursing Home Abuse and Neglect?

 There are approximately 1.4 million Americans currently living in one of over 15,000 nursing homes in the United States.
 If one includes assisted living, the number balloons to over 4 million residents.
-It’s estimated that one in ten nursing home residents will experience some form of abuse.
+It’s estimated that one in ten nursing home residents in the Kansas City metro area will experience some form of abuse.
 The risk of elder abuse varies drastically depending on several risk factors.
 Below are several factors that put an elder at a much higher risk of abuse and neglect: